 Honey Baked Ham is easy to make with our perfect ham glaze recipe.
 You will be shocked by how easy this show stopping holiday recipe is.

-There is something so special about a honey baked ham for Easter dinner.
+There is something so special about a honey baked ham for a holiday meal.
 But, this is a recipe that you should have in your back pocket for the whole year.
 This is an easy and flavorful recipe that is sure to impress.

 The glaze is sweet, with the hint of spice.
 It makes this ham recipe truly special, and it is a recipe your guests will ask for on the way out the door.